Updated: Apr 1, 2021

 "Perplexed" is such a great word.
 Synonyms include baffled, dumbfounded, bewildered, mystified, and flummoxed.
 Those are also great words.
 And I don't think they come close to what the women were experiencing.
 The Greek word literally means "to be without a way".
 In other words, they lost the ability to think about anything except for that moment.
 Wow.
 And the angel gives them the most wonderful, gentle scolding - "Why are you looking for Jesus here?
 A tomb is for dead people.
 Jesus isn't dead.
 Don't you remember what He said?"
 So obvious, so simple, and yet no one understood.

 The angel uses language "it is necessary".
 Was all of what happened "necessary"?
 Well, yes--if we want to be saved and live eternally with God.
 Jesus had to die to pay the price for our sins.
 And He had to rise again for the curse of death to be destroyed.
-If you have time, watch this video of the acclaimed Christian apologist Ravi Zacharias explain exactly why all of this is necessary.
-Hey, you have time, right?

-This would be the perfect time for you to go and read 1 Corinthians 15--the whole chapter.
+This would be the perfect time for you to go and read 1 Corinthians 15 -- the whole chapter.
 We cannot read that chapter enough!
 If you want to be encouraged, challenged, focused, and set on Jesus.
 That's the place to go on Easter week.

 And then the women remembered.
 But please, don't be hard on them any more than we should be hard on Thomas for doubting.
-Read the Gospels carefully--all of the disciples had to be convinced that Jesus was alive, and for most of them it took seeing Jesus with their own eyes.
+Read the Gospels carefully -- all of the disciples had to be convinced that Jesus was alive, and for most of them it took seeing Jesus with their own eyes.
 "Remember all those things Jesus said?
 This is what they meant."
 It's the proverbial "lightbulb going off".
 Most of us have had that happen in school at some point, usually in math or a physical science.
 We're looking at these equations or formulas and we don't know what to do with them.
 And then, all of a sudden, something clicks and it makes sense?
-That's one of my favorite memories from my school days--the "aha" moment.
+That's one of my favorite memories from my school days -- the "aha" moment.
 Well, this was the ultimate "aha" moment for the women.
 What do you think they felt at that moment?
 Shocked?
 Embarrassed?
 Relieved?
 Giddy?
 Annoyed with themselves?
 Awestruck?
 Maybe a little of everything?
-There are a few moments in history I would hugely want to experience: the signing of the Declaration of Independence, the first step on the moon, the Gettysburg Address, crossing the Red Sea, and this--discovering the empty tomb.
+There are a few moments in history I would hugely want to experience: the signing of the Declaration of Independence, the first step on the moon, the Gettysburg Address, crossing the Red Sea, and this -- discovering the empty tomb.
 (Your list may differ.)

 Now, Luke simply says that the women returned and reported what they saw.
 From the rest of the Gospel accounts, I don't think this happened straightaway.
 I think they still had to encounter Jesus Himself before working up the courage to report this unbelievable news to the disciples.
 And note the "all the rest".
 There was a committed group of Jesus-followers beyond the Twelve (now Eleven), and they would become critically important in the days ahead.